pycom/pycom-esp-idf/docs/en/api-reference/peripherals/adc.rst

 Analog to Digital Converter
 ===========================

+{IDF_TARGET_ADC1_CH0: default="GPIO 0", esp32="GPIO 36"}
+{IDF_TARGET_ADC2_CH7: default="GPIO 0", esp32="GPIO 27"}

 Overview
 --------

+.. only:: esp32

-The ESP32 integrates two 12-bit SAR (`Successive Approximation Register <https://en.wikipedia.org/wiki/Successive_approximation_ADC>`_) ADCs supporting a total of 18 measurement channels (analog enabled pins).
+    The {IDF_TARGET_NAME} integrates two 12-bit SAR (`Successive Approximation Register <https://en.wikipedia.org/wiki/Successive_approximation_ADC>`_) ADCs, supporting a total of 18 measurement channels (analog enabled pins).

     The ADC driver API supports ADC1 (8 channels, attached to GPIOs 32 - 39), and ADC2 (10 channels, attached to GPIOs 0, 2, 4, 12 - 15 and 25 - 27).
 However, the usage of ADC2 has some restrictions for the application:

     1. ADC2 is used by the Wi-Fi driver.
 Therefore the application can only use ADC2 when the Wi-Fi driver has not started.
     2. Some of the ADC2 pins are used as strapping pins (GPIO 0, 2, 15) thus cannot be used freely.
 Such is the case in the following official Development Kits:

     - :ref:`ESP32 DevKitC <esp-modules-and-boards-esp32-devkitc>`: GPIO 0 cannot be used due to external auto program circuits.
     - :ref:`ESP-WROVER-KIT <esp-modules-and-boards-esp-wrover-kit>`: GPIO 0, 2, 4 and 15 cannot be used due to external connections for different purposes.

+.. only:: esp32s2

+    The {IDF_TARGET_NAME} integrates two 13-bit SAR (`Successive Approximation Register <https://en.wikipedia.org/wiki/Successive_approximation_ADC>`_) ADCs, supporting a total of 20 measurement channels (analog enabled pins).

+    The ADC driver API supports ADC1 (10 channels, attached to GPIOs 1 - 10), and ADC2 (10 channels, attached to GPIOs 11 - 20).
+However, the usage of ADC2 has some restrictions for the application:

+    1. Different from ADC1, the hardware arbiter function is added to ADC2, so when using the API of ADC2 to obtain the sampling voltage, you need to check whether the reading is successful.

 Configuration and Reading ADC
 -----------------------------

+Each ADC unit supports two work modes, ADC-RTC or ADC-DMA mode.
+ADC-RTC is controlled by the RTC controller and is suitable for low-frequency sampling operations.
+ADC-DMA is controlled by a digital controller and is suitable for high-frequency continuous sampling actions.

+ADC-RTC mode
+^^^^^^^^^^^^

 The ADC should be configured before reading is taken.